b9Joker108/b9_intermittent_fasting_intelligence_108/lexicon/m/microbiome_v1_09102025.md

 # Microbiome #

-Is any period of intermittent fasting like the life of Sri Brahma and deprevation for the ephemera of microbiota?
+Is any period of intermittent fasting like the life of Sri Brahma and deprivation for the ephemera of microbiota?

 # The Cosmic Perspective: Intermittent Fasting and the Parallel of Sri Brahma's Existence to Microbiota's Ephemeral Lives